lazyGamers/mvp-docs/kingdoms/towns.md

 ### Founding town

 Town or province is a physical spot on a map.
-First person who gets there can found a town (needs resources and work hours) and he will become Baron of that land.
+First person who gets there can found a town (needs resources and work hours - building motte & bailey) and he will become Baron of that land.
+After that, players can join that town.

 If previously existing town has been abandoned (all players left it), a new person can take over it and he gets to keep most of structures - but for a limited time only.
 When too much time passes, the town crumbles and spot needs to be cleaned up first (action which grants resources), before it can be used to re-found the town.